seolcu/linux-setup-script/README.md

 ### notes

-- this script is not using gext anymore, so you should install gnome extensions manually if they are not provided by debian repos.
+- this script is not using gext anymore, so you should install gnome extensions manually if they are not provided by official repos.

-## documentation: developer manual

-### what this script do:

-1. apt management
-   1. add debian contrib/non-free repos
-   2. update packages
-   3. install native packages
-2. flatpak management
-   1. install flatpak
-   2. install flatpak packages
-3. misc
-   1. enable firefox on wayland
-   2. fix keyboard faulty fn keys
-   3. fwupdmgr: firmware update(no -y option!! must be confirmed by user)

-### todos: